LATINO GRADUATE RECEPTION

 Why is a picture of me in my cap and gown needed?
 We require all graduates to submit a picture in their cap and gown for the event presentation at the Latino Graduate Reception.
 We want to keep consistency and showcase you in a professional manner.
 Please keep in mind that failure to submit a picture will result in a generic image for you in our presentation.

 Where should I send my graduate picture?
-If you did not sign up for a photo shoot session, submit your picture to Marylou Gonzalez at firstname.lastname@example.org.
+If you did not sign up for a photo shoot session, submit your picture to email@example.com

 What are the graduate picture guidelines?
 We ask that you adhere to the following: Submit a clear single head shot picture of you in your cap & gown, preferably in front of a solid background and submit your picture in a ".JPG" image file format.
-For further questions regarding the graduate photo requirement, please contact Marylou Gonzalez at email@example.com.
+For further questions regarding the graduate photo requirement, please email firstname.lastname@example.org

 General Questions: email@example.com